 The picture to the right shows the end of the dance: »Cy fine la dance macabre avecques les dictz des troys mortz et des troys vifz.
 Imprimee a Paris par maistre Nicole de la barre demourant en la rue de la harpe devant lescu de France.
 Lan mil.v.cens. le xxiii jour de Juillet« - "Here ends the dance of death with the legends of the three dead and the three living.
 Printed in Paris by master Nicholas de la Barre residing in Rue de la Harpe at (the sign of) the arms of France.
 Year 1500, 23 July.

 After the 8 woodcuts Bentley analyzes the book (table to the left).
-The first thing we may note is that this book follows the sequence in Guy Marchant's books slavishly, as opposed to the copies in Geneva and Lyon.
+The first thing we may note is that this book follows the sequence in Guy Marchant's books slavishly, as opposed to the 1515-edition, which we've just examined, and opposed to the copies in Geneva and Lyon.

 Douce mentions Nicole le Barre's book: